isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

         <label for="sph2b">Who can I contact if the navigation or zoom features on the ePaper do not work well for my device?</label>

  <div class="acc-body">
-  <p>If you encounter problems zooming into or turning pages of the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email subject.
-To help troubleshooting, please indicate your device brand, model, operating system and browser.
+  <p>If you have problems zooming into or turning pages in the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and use "NLB inquiry" as the subject.
+To help with troubleshooting, please tell us your device brand, model, operating system and browser.
+Thank you.</p>
-</p></div><!--close acc-body-->
+</div><!--close acc-body-->
 </div><!--close div for qn -->

 <div>